West Virginia's Bob Huggins agrees to $1M pay cut, three-game suspension

-Bob Huggins has agreed to a three-game suspension, a $1 million salary reduction and sensitivity training for using a homophobic slur during a radio interview, the university announced Wednesday.
+Bob Huggins agreed to a three-game suspension, a $1 million salary reduction, and sensitivity training for using a homophobic slur during a radio interview, the university announced.

 The agreement allows Huggins to keep his job as the school’s basketball coach, but the blunder will leave a lasting mark on his Hall of Fame career.